14 Proven Moving Day Tips That You Really Need

 Get a Pet Sitter or a Babysitter While You Pack

 If you’re moving with children or relocating with pets, it would be a good idea to find someone to help you by looking after them on this day.
 Not only can the whole process be a little overwhelming for them, but they will also be in the way of the movers.
 This is unsafe both for them and for your belongings.
 Keep in mind that when moving with dogs they can get really stressed.
 So you may want to share responsibilities for them.
 Plan to send kids and pets to your parents, or hire a sitter.
-On the other hand, that’s one significant advantage of moving alone, you can focus entirely on packing and making a photo inventory.
+On the other hand, that’s one significant advantage of moving alone, you can focus entirely on obtaining packing materials for moving, packing itself, and making a photo inventory.

 Make Sure You Wake Up Early and Have More Energy